 Once you get a hard sear, you can begin to build your gravy with all that great beef fond, i.e. brown bits released from searing meat.

-The meat, potatoes, onions, carrots, mushroom and gravy are then added to a Dutch Oven, Instant Pot or Crockpot and after some patience, deliciousness is served 👍!
+The meat, potatoes, onions, carrots, mushroom and gravy are then added to a Dutch Oven (David’s style), Instant Pot or Crockpot and after some patience, deliciousness is served 👍!

-I hope you include this recipe and please share your feedback, if you’re familiar with Scottish Stovies, cheers 🍻!
+I hope you enjoy this recipe and please share your feedback, if you have this Scottish Stew a try, cheers 🍻!

 - Meat – Stewing beef and sirloin works well, but can be tough and you need time to tenderize those cuts.
 David also likes adding sausage and it ups the spice level a bit.
 Aim for 1 inch cuts of meat.

 - Veggies – You can certainly add the veggies you prefer, below are our favorites!

 - Potatoes – Yukon gold is our preference because they are creamy and delicious in Stovies, but Russets or red potatoes would also be delicious.

 - Onions – No hearty stew is complete without onions.